canonical/jenkins-k8s-operator/docs/tutorial/getting-started.md

 The jenkins-k8s charm helps deploy a Jenkins automation server application with ease and also helps operate the charm.
-This tutorial will walk you through each step of deployment to get a basic Jenkins deployment.
+This tutorial will walk you through each step of deployment to get a basic Jenkins server deployment.

 ### Prerequisites